-There are at least three types of winding techniques used for bass strings: round wound strings, half round wound strings and flat
+There are three types of winding techniques used for bass strings:

-For those reasons some of us prefer stainless steel for slap and nickel for a more "rock" and "vintage" tone.
+For these reasons there are those who prefer steel for a more modern genre and for slapping, and nickel for more "rock" and "vintage" genres.

-Fretless bass tone is also deeply influenced by the type of string used.
+The sound of the fretless bass is also strongly influenced by the type of string used.

 The use of round wound strings, for example, is more suitable for those who are looking for a more "singable" solo sound with long notes and the classic "brass" effect in the fretless guitar.
 In this case, we tend to keep the bass's neck almost straight and the strings slightly low.

 If you want a deep bass tone, the flat wound strings (smooth) will offer a very pleasant feel to touch and a sound that is more similar to a double bass, while the half round wound strings will deliver a tone which is halfway between the two previous ones.